-4.3 Tx_model_1: Send Source Packets Sequentially, Then Parity Packets tially, and then all parity packets, also sequentially.
-The results are shown in figure 7 (the LDGM Staircase curves are not shown since results are similar to LDGM Triangle).
+4.3 Tx_model_1: Send Source Packets Sequentially, Then Parity Packets

+This scheme consists in sending all source packets sequentially, and then all parity packets, also sequentially.
+The results are shown in figure 8 (the LDGM Staircase curves are not shown since results are similar to LDGM Triangle).